0xSero/partisia-docs/docs/smart-contracts/transaction-binary-format.md

 # Transaction Binary Format

-This is the specification for transactions, which includes signed transactions from users and executable events which is spawned by the blockchain.
+This is the specification for transactions, which includes signed transactions from users and executable events which are spawned by the blockchain.

-A signed transaction is an instruction from a user containing information used to change the state of the blockchain.
-An executable event is spawned by the blockchain, when it receives a signed transaction.
-The executable event contains the information about which action to perform to a smart contract.

 You can learn more about how interactions work on the blockchain [here](smart-contract-interactions-on-the-blockchain.md#simple-interaction-model).